CNL-TN-2025-022 Technical Note

 2. Volume Spine — Opening state, closing state, journey between

-11. Word Count — Section-by-section accounting
+10. Word Count Tracking — Section-by-section accounting

 3.2 Character Templates